English

 Spelling

-We teach spelling from Year 2 to Year 4 using the Spelling Shed spelling programme which is designed to align with the spelling patterns in Appendix 1 of the National Curriculum.
+We teach spelling using the Spelling Shed spelling programme which is designed to align with the spelling patterns in Appendix 1 of the National Curriculum.

 In sessions throughout the week, children build their knowledge of word families, prefixes and suffixes, common exception words and spelling rules.
-Spelling homework is assigned weekly via the online portal so children can practice the new patterns at home.
+Spelling homework is assigned weekly in years 3 and 4 via the online portal so children can practice the new patterns at home.

 Spelling is embedded in all lessons, reinforced using focused activities in English lessons and teachers promote accurate spelling across the curriculum.
 This enables all children to have confidence in expressing themselves when writing by the time they leave us in Year 4.